pkriengsiri/employee-directory/README.md

 * [Questions](#questions)

 ## Installation
 From GitHub, fork the repo and upload all contents to the deployed server.
-The server must have Node.js installed.
+The server must have Node.js and the .
 Once forked, run `npm i` from the root directory to install required dependencies.

 Run `npm start` to start the application locally.